kitaslot777/kitaslot777/README.md

 - 👀 I’m interested in coding for games
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me: [got to my blog at: ](https://www.terminalbrewhouse.com)
+- 📫 How to reach me: [Click here to visit my blog](https://www.terminalbrewhouse.com)

 <!---
 kitaslot777/kitaslot777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.